Reggio Emilia Inspired Preschool & Kindergarten

 That is why a Reggio classroom will offer beautiful materials for a child to express understanding through art work, through model making, through construction with blocks, through dramatic play, and through conversation and questioning.

-Teachers Document & Reflect on Student Progress
+Teachers Document and Reflect on Student Progress

 Documentation is a big part of the Reggio Emilia philosophy.
 Documentation is the process by which a teacher gathers data on student progress and continually reflects on their learning, as a teacher, to refine and support student.